brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 *   All DS records imlementing [@?I-D.dickson-dnsop-ds-hack] must be DNSSEC validated prior to use
 *   Once the NS names have been validated, and the delegations to the appropriate name servers are validated, the DNS records for the NS name are obtained to identify the DNS transport methods supported.
 *   If ADoT is among the supported transports, the TLSA record for the name server is obtained, and used for verification of the TLS certificate when making the TLS connection.

+## Complete Example

+Suppose a client requests resolution for the IP address of "sensitive-name.example.com".
+Suppose the client's resolver has a "cold" cache without any entries beyond the standard Root Zone and relevant TLD name server records.

+Suppose the following entries are present at their respective TLD authority servers, delegating to the respective authority servers:

+FIXME

 # Signaling Support and Desire for ADoT